rmanalan/trello-parade/README.md

-# Gomix Hosted Sample Trello Power-Up
+# Glitch Hosted Sample Trello Power-Up

 To see this in action go to: